Werner – Beinhart!: Sequels

 The first sequel, Werner: Eat My Dust!!!, was the most expensive German animated film of all-time, with a cost of $12 million (8 million Deutsch mark).
-It opened on 633 screens on Thursday, June 27, 1996.
-The sequel performed better than the original, with 1.5 million admissions in its first week, the second-highest ever for a German film at the time, and almost 5 million admissions in total, generating a gross of €24 million.
+It opened on 633 screens on Thursday, June 27, 1996 and had a record opening for a German film with a gross of $7.3 million in 4 days.
+It had 1.5 million admissions in its first week, the second-highest ever for a German film at the time.
+In total, it had almost 5 million admissions, generating a gross of 47 million Deutsch Mark (€24 million).